 With one less monthly payment, it might be easier to qualify for a new loan.

 You can certainly ask your bank about transferring the loan to somebody else.
 It’s unlikely that this is an option, but you’ll never know for sure until you ask.

 If you’ve leased the vehicle, you might try to sell it and pay off the lease.
 Your vehicle has value, and you can use that equity to generate cash (you might not get enough to pay it off completely, but you’ll at least make a dent in things).

 It might also be possible to transfer the lease in a transaction where the responsibility to repay is officially shifted to somebody else.
 Several websites offer this service – but do your research to ensure that you work with a reputable one (and make sure that your responsibility is 100% eliminated).

 If you can’t legally free yourself of the responsibility to repay, you’ve got a few more (although less attractive) options.

-Refinance: depending on your needs, refinancing the loan might offer relief.
-Especially if your credit has improved since you bought the vehicle, a new loan might come with a lower rate and lower payments (see how that works with a loan calculator).
+Depending on your needs, refinancing the loan might offer relief.
+Especially if your credit has improved since you bought the vehicle, a new loan might come with a lower rate and lower payments.

 If you refinance, it might be tempting to go for the lowest payment possible.